gu-lseg/intro-to-programming/source/functions.rst

 .. tip::

    Like everything else in Python, functions are objects.
-Function objects contain code which you run using the brackets containing whatever arguments that function needs.
+Function objects contain code which you run using the brackets containing whatever parameters that function needs.